interactivespaces/interactivespaces/interactivespaces_docs/src/main/sphinx/activitysupportedclasses.rst

 ``void onActivitySetup()``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 This method is called when Activity is starting up.
 This is the first event method called
 and is called only once.

+ This event is usually used to register Activity Components.

-Very minimal things will be set up for the Activity.
+Very minimal things will be set up for the Activity when this event happens.
 The method should be used to set anything up that
 doesn't require access to Activity Components or any other configured
 items.
 This means that routes, web socket servers, and other communication
 channels are not available.

 The following resources are available: